Ni'matullāhī: Contemporary Nimatullahi Order

 With the death of Dr. Javad Nurbakhsh in October of 2008, succession of leadership as pīr of the Nimatullahi order passed to his son, Dr. Alireza Nurbakhsh as sole spiritual and material heir.
 Keeping with the order's injunction to be a productive member of society, Alireza Nurbakhsh is a currently practicing lawyer in London.
-In addition to being licensed as a solicitor, he obtained his Ph.D. in philosophy from the University of Wisconsin-Madison in 1988.
+In addition to being licensed as a solicitor, he obtained his PhD in Philosophy from the University of Wisconsin-Madison in 1988.
 Prior to his accession to leadership of the Nimatullahi, Alireza Nurbakhsh established and guided the first 20 years of the Nimatullahi Sufi journal.
 The Sufi Journal is responsible for much of the scholarly and artistic sponsorship by the order during those years to present time in 2022.
 Dr. Alireza Nurbakhsh describes his charge for the continuance and growth of the Nimatullahi practical legacy into a new century - a legacy that he's described as nothing other than the ethos of Divine Unity and Loving Kindness.